-Candidates will be required to translate five sentences from English into Spanish, worth 2 marks each and designed to test the grammar listed in Appendix II.
-Nouns and their gender will be given, as well as the infinitive of verbs and the masculine singular of adjectives.
-Candidates will be expected to add extra words as necessary.
+Candidates will be required to translate five sentences from English into German, worth 2 marks each and designed to test the grammar listed in Appendix II.
+Nouns and their gender will be given, as well as the infinitive of at least one verb per sentence (with separable verbs shown with a forward slash, e.g. auf/stehen).
+The infinitive of modal verbs will not be given.
+Candidates will be expected to add extra words as necessary and make sure that the word order is correct in German.
+The past tense will not be required in this section.

-Perfection is not required for full marks in this section, and occasional missing/incorrect accents should be tolerated.
-However, errors associated with the manipulation of the vocabulary provided should be taken into consideration when awarding marks.
+Perfection is not required for full marks in this section, and minor errors should be tolerated.
+However, incorrect word order and errors associated with the manipulation of the vocabulary provided should be taken into consideration when awarding marks.